-One of the major keys to a successful and efficient cybersecurity program is to work proactively, rather than reactively.
-Applying insights obtained via the data allows security teams to make quicker, more informed security decisions so they can stay one step ahead of cyber threats.
+A key component of a comprehensive cybersecurity strategy is the ability to work proactively, rather than reactively.
+Applying insights obtained via threat data allows security teams to make quicker, more informed security decisions so they can stay one step ahead of cyber threats.

 Cyber threat intelligence is formed through a process called the threat intelligence lifecycle.
 An effective security program requires continuous monitoring and evaluation, which is why threat intelligence works better as a cycle, rather than a list of steps.
 The six basic ideas of the threat intelligence life cycle are as follows:

 It is through this process that raw data becomes finished intelligence, an essential tool for staying up-to-date on cybersecurity best practices.

 The threat intelligence solution you choose will vary depending on the needs of your organization.
 It is important to take a “use-case” approach when looking for a solution so that you can identify which threat intelligence capabilities you require.
 Below are five use cases for cyber threat intelligence:

 Integrating threat intelligence with your existing security programs and solutions improves incident response by enriching threat insights.
 Not only does this enhance your security team's ability to identify threats, but it also extends the life span of legacy solutions, helping organizations maximize their ROI on security investments.

 Before choosing a threat intelligence solution, look at the tools that you are currently leveraging to try and identify where improvements can be made.
 Threat intelligence solutions are designed to easily integrate with established systems, so it is important to choose a tool that compliments your security needs.